dt1/itemhut/README.md

 ###Code Layout
 * / -- The running web-based system
 * build_database/ -- for building out the database, which includes files I'm working on along with the files needed to build the system.
+* email/ -- for email, gmail, gchat integration
+* er-diagrams/ -- ER Diagrams for the database.
 * full/ -- all routes for the full system.
-All are work in progress, but many have multiple pages.
+All are work in progress, but many have multiple pages, though none are connected to the database.
-* models/ -- connecting to the database.
+* models/ -- database query files.
-* pydb/ -- for connecting to the database.
+* pydb/ -- for connecting to the database + cur and dcur utilities.
 * pyebay/ -- working files for ebay API interaction.
-Work in progress.
 * routes/ -- routes that are fully functional.
 All are found on the demo found at itemhut.com
+* sql/ -- work in progress sql files for amazon, ebay, etc.
 * static/ -- css / js / img.
 * views/ -- html generating templates.
 Many of these views are for the full system and are not shown on the demo.
-* er-diagrams/ -- ER Diagrams for the database.
-* pydb/ -- for connecting to the database.
+The extra views connect to the full routes.

 ####Viewing ER Diagrams